A great list of self help books

 In my position at Discovery Academy, I have been speaking with parents who are struggling with the associated issues of working from home or no work at all...and, their kids out of school trying to be educated online.
 This is certainly a failure path in the making.

-So, I have assembled a list of books and resourses for families.
+So, I have assembled a list of books and resources for families.
 There are certainly many more out there, but these are some of the best that parents we work with seem to appreciate.
-I do hope you find this recomended reading list helpful...enjoy!
+I do hope you find this recommended reading list helpful...enjoy!

 Shedding the no-win role of "fixer" and empowering people to solve their own problems through validation.
 Improve relationships with your partner, children, colleagues and friends.

 New theories about ADD which include the latest research along with surprising information on studies that link second-hand smoke to disruptive behavior, among other things.

 A long-term, inside-out approach to developing people and organizations.
 How to increase quality and productivity, and have a new appreciation of the importance of building personal and professional relationships in order to enjoy a more balanced, more rewarding, more effective life.

 Through a story everyone can relate to about a man facing challenges on the job and in his family, the authors expose the fascinating ways that we can blind ourselves to our true motivations and unwittingly sabotage the effectiveness of our own efforts to achieve success and increase happiness.